 What are the risk factors for developing IUGR?

-Pregnancies that have any of the following conditions may be at a greater risk for developing IUGR:
+Pregnancies that have any of the following conditions may be at a greater risk at developing IUGR:

 - Poor nutrition during pregnancy